MicroEJ/docs/VEEPortingGuide/sni.rst

 function.
 This is done using the CPU budget of the task that has started the Core Engine.
 While the C function executes, no other Java methods executes and the Core Engine cannot schedule other threads.
-The Java world “waits” for the C function to finish.
+The Managed world “waits” for the C function to finish.

 The following illustration shows the execution a the Core Engine task.
 ``Green thread 3`` has called a native method that executes in C.